Laura-lc/project/README.md

-		We defined five standard terms: FILE, VARIABLE, FUNCTION, CONSTANT, and BUG_NUMBER, then we identified the file/function/variable/constant/bug number and replaced them with above standard terms respectively.
+		We defined five standard terms: FILE, VARIABLE, FUNCTION, CONSTANT, and BUG_NUMBER, then we identified the file/function/variable/constant/bug number from the comments and replaced them with above standard terms respectively.

 		The function names and variable names replacement scripts for each programming group are shown in the following files: